evannetwork/evannetwork.github.io/dev/hello-world.md

 to compile all changed contracts.

-This creates the file build/contracts/HelloWorld.json, which contains administrative data structures used by the truffle framework.
+This creates the file `build/contracts/HelloWorld.json`, which contains administrative data structures used by the `truffle` framework.
 In addition, and most importantly, it also contains a byte array with the byte code that can be executed in the blockchain once it is deployed there.

 ## A Local Development Network
-Above we have configured the "dev" network.
+Above we have configured the 'dev' network.
 While this is a development network and uses a local Ethereum client, it is still a shared network and blockchain, so everything you do there is visible to everyone and will be in there forever.
 This isn't too much of a problem normally, but still should be avoided when it is possible to do so.

 With this simple 'Hello World' contract that doesn't depend on any existing contract infrastructure in the blockchain this is possible.